 How to Apply

-- Nominations for the Nina Kondelos Award for 2021 are not yet opened.
+- Nominations for the Nina Kondelos Award for 2021 are now open.
+Nominations must be submitted by COB Friday 23 July 2021.

 - Each nominee must be proposed by one nominator, who must also list three supporters.
 Nominator and supporters must be members of ANS.